• Japan Tips

 Are regular services cheaper in Japan vs the US?

 Regular services like the barbers are always worth thinking about when comparing the cost of living in Japan vs the US.
-In the US, the average price of a haircut is around $40, and can rise up to $60 in some areas.

-This is more than in Japan, which offers a variety of barbering services that tend to range from 1,000 to 4,000 yen, or $6 to $26.
-The reason for this is not only to do with location – there are ‘quick-cut’ barbers in many places that offer great value and quality, as well as the inner-city barbers that offer a premium-standard service.
+This is more than in Japan, which offers a variety of barbering services that tend to range from 3,000-3,999 yen (53.7% of barbers) to 4,000-4,999 yen (17.3% of barbers), or $20.43 to $34.04.
+The reason for this is not only to do with location – there are ‘quick-cut’ barbers in many places that offer great value and quality, such as QB House, that offers cuts for 1,200 yen ($8.17) as well as the inner-city barbers that offer a premium-standard service.

 Is transportation cheaper in Japan vs the US?